Christian Counselling In The United Kingdom

 What is the difference between a counselor and a therapist?

-A religious-based counselor offers counselling services with religious principles for clients seeking a provider who understands their connection with God and offers a safe space for their presenting issues and life experiences while still offering faith-related advice.
+A religious-based counsellor offers counselling services with religious principles for clients seeking a provider who understands their connection with God and offers a safe space for their presenting issues and life experiences while still offering faith-related, Christian advice.
 A general therapist does not necessarily offer pastoral counselling or spiritual advice.
 Many therapists are not religious, and unless a client requests spiritual support, faith might not be brought up in session due to concerns of ethics and bias.
-For this reason, counselors are therapists, but not all therapists are Christian counselors.
+For this reason, not all therapists are Christian counsellors.

 What is the difference between a counselor and a biblical counselor?